Environmental Grants Program

 Our Grants Program supports Rural and Urban environment projects.
 Additionally, we welcome applications from Volunteer Groups and Youth Led Initiatives that meet the eligibility requirements.

 Grant Making Priorities

-- Retain, reclaim and limit human impact on environmentally sensitive areas
+OPTION 1: Retain, reclaim and limit human impact on environmentally sensitive areas.
+May include:

 - Protect, restore and enhance environmental integrity of the shorelines